todaycode/activateRailsAdmin/docs/13-authorization-adapter.md

 it's nicer to have a simpler DSL for managing authorization.
 Active Admin provides an adapter out of the box for [CanCan](https://github.com/ryanb/cancan).

-To use the CanCan adapter, simply update the configuration in the Active Admin
+To use the CanCan adapter, update the configuration in the Active Admin
 initializer:

     config.authorization_adapter = ActiveAdmin::CanCanAdapter